 Some Spanish wine law is a bit out there.
 Media crianza, semi joven, or barrica are all names for wines that have seen less than 12 months in oak, making the wine not quite a crianza or a joven wine.
 Now this isn’t an official term, people just make it up, but Barrica (which just means barrel in Spanish) seems to be winning out in Ribera del Duero and Toro.
 Confusing or what?
 Not a particularly great marketing plan, many Spanish people don’t know what it means either.
 Anyway, this puppy is all tempranillo that has 4 month in oak.
 It works quite well this wine, rather than adding unneeded wood it adds a nice edge to the wine.

-The big daddy from Bilbas.
+The big daddy from Balbas.
 Reservas from Ribera del Duero are one of my favourites wines to drink, old or young.
 The juicy fruit with plenty of complexity is super satisfying.
-This is along similar line to thecrianza, this is perhaps a little more traditional in its focus.
+This is along similar lines to the crianza, perhaps a little more traditional in its focus.
 The vintage shows through here: big flavours, big tannins and lots of potential in the cellar.

 This is a new one from Ce Soir, part of a range of wines from Ribera del Duero.
 One of the older bodegas in the region making very smart wines.
 Well worth seeking out.
 There is a dollop of Cabernet in here is well, which is quite typical and traditional for the region…I’m not usually a fan, but there is always an exception to the rule.